percona/cloud-tools/doc/Performance.rst

  * Response 95% - 95% of the values are less than or equal to this value.
 It shows user experience in most of the cases.

-Dashboard provides the quick links to the :ref:`query_analytics` and *metrics* for each server.
+Dashboard provides the quick links to the :ref:`query-analytics` and *metrics* for each server.

 Reporting interval for the dashboards can be configured by selecting the predefined time periods or by creating your own by selecting the calendar icon.